 Chicken breasts seem to be the thing nowadays.
 They are lean, healthy and affordable.
 Everybody wants to include them in their diet, from bodybuilders to those who want to drop a few, to those who just want to eat healthy.
 When cooked right they are very flavorful, tender and tasty.

 The challenge is that cooking white lean meat like chicken breast can be tricky and frustrating.
 Even for some who call themselves professionals.
 How many times have you ordered chicken breast at a restaurant only to find a rubbery and chalky piece of meat on your plate?
 One theory is that they do it to be on the safe side because rarely can one get sick from an overcooked chicken breast.

 On the other hand, overcooking chicken breast is so easy that it only makes sense that the frequency of that happening is fairly high.
 Cooking it at home is even more challenging when you try to split your time between 10 different things.
 The chances of cooking a perfect chicken breast dwindle even more.

 Here is my solution to the problem: bake low and slow with butter and chicken stock.
 Don’t get me wrong, you can cook a perfect chicken breast over high heat on the stove.
 Though, that requires superior skills and hovering over the skillet like a hawk.
-The easy approach where you can just set it and forget it is to bake chicken breasts in the oven over low heat.
+I find that splitting chicken breasts in half lengthwise works the best for pan-frying, like when you make chicken piccata.
+This way the chicken won’t spend too much time in contact with a hot pan to get dry.
+The much easier approach where you can just set it and forget it is to bake chicken breasts in the oven over low heat.
 Why low heat?
 Because the lower the heat the harder it is to overcook the meat and catch the moment when it is cooked just perfectly.

 Cooking Temperature for Baked Chicken Breast